 Interesting final note: The Marcos family is still heavily involved in politics.
 Now 92 years of age, Imelda Marcos served recently as the Philippine House representative from the Ilocos Norte Second District, the same office that her late husband held from 1949 to 1961.

 In addition, the couple’s son Bongbong and daughter Imee have each held the same office in recent years before moving on to new elected positions.
 It appears as though the Marcos influence on the Philippines will continue for many years to come.

 If you find yourself in this area, consider heading south a bit to check out historic Paoay Church, a massive, earthquake-proof church with a lot of history.

-Note: I was a guest of TBEX and the Philippine Department of Tourism during my visit to Ilocos Norte.
+Note: I was a guest of TBEX and the Philippine Department of Tourism during my visit to Ilocos Norte and the Marcos Museum.